calmsu/arcs/docs/annotating.md

 Understanding Annotations
 -------------------------
+Annotating a resource is an integral aspect of ARCS.
+It allows you to define relationships between resources, and make the sometimes messy handwriting of researchers searchable.

 An annotation is a special class of resource metadata that marks a boxed region of a resource image.
 They are simply a way to relate different resources in ARCS.
 You can also link your new annotation to any other resource which